Today I want to talk a little about what is a host and what is a domain registrar. I find many of my clients confuse the two.

 When you start a website you need a host and you need a domain registrar.

 Examples of domain names are pitchpublications.com, pitchclipsgraphics.com, target.com, kodaly.org, etc. You can have multiple domain names that go to the same website.
 One of my favorite customers often refers to me without the s (pitchpublication instead of pitchpublications) whenever she talks about it in Facebook groups.
 So I bought the name pitchpublication.com and redirected it to my main domain.
 That way people get to the right place!
-I own several variations of my domain name: pitch-publications.com, pitchpublication.com, etc. It’s not necessary but something to think about.
+I own several variations of my domain name: pitch-publications.com, pitchpublication.com, etc. It’s not required, but something to think about.

 Domain extensions (also called Top Level Domains or TLDs) are the parts that come after the .
 Examples: